Skip to content

 SLA indicators

-When a stage has an SLA deadline configured, cards in that stage show a colored indicator:
+When a stage has an SLA deadline configured, cards in that stage show an SLA line only when it needs attention.
+The line is hidden while the SLA is healthy:

 Indicator Meaning

-Amber dot + "Xh remaining" Warning — approaching the deadline
+Amber + "Xh remaining" Warning — approaching the deadline

-Red dot + "SLA breached" Breached — the deadline has passed
+Red + "SLA breached" Breached — the deadline has passed

 Owners and Admins set SLA deadlines and warnings per stage — see SLA tracking.